Daily Habits to Prevent Urinary Tract Infections

 UTI is an acronym I wish I didn't know so well.

-A UTI, or urinary tract infection, is an infection caused by bacteria entering the urethra and traveling into the bladder.
-If untreated, the infection can travel even further, into the kidneys.
-A sign that the infection has reached the kidneys is bloody urine.
+A UTI, or urinary tract infection, is an infection caused by E. coli bacteria entering the urethra and traveling into the bladder.
+It is more common in women than men due to the anatomical differences.
+HPV (human papillomavirus) has also been linked to an increased risk urinary tract infections.
+If left untreated, the infection can travel even further— into the kidneys.
+You'll know when you have a kidney infection when you see bloody urine.

-This information is based on my own personal experience, having suffered more than my fair share of these infections throughout my life.
+This article will provide the common (and not-so-common) symptoms, preventative measures, and treatments for UTIs.
+The information is based on my own personal experience, having suffered more than my fair share of these infections throughout my life.
 I have learned a lot from my doctors over the years.
-It has been 2 years since my last infection, so I can say that this advice works!
+It's been a few years, and I haven't had another UTI, so I can say that this advice works!

-* Nervousness, nausea, fever and/or chills (in babies).
-With babies, UTI is difficult to pinpoint and can go unnoticed.
+- In babies: nervousness, nausea, fever and/or chills.
+UTIs in babies can be difficult to pinpoint and can go unnoticed.

 Without treatment, a UTI can do serious damage to the kidneys.